Ajaymahdoriya/Career-coach-Ai/README.md

 - Set environment variables on the platform
 - Run migrations on deploy (or CI/CD)
 - Ensure Clerk OAuth redirect URLs and Inngest routes are configured

+## Security

+- Server Actions guard with Clerk auth; throws Unauthorized if no session
+- Prisma client reused across dev hot reloads
+- Do not commit .env files or secrets

+## Acknowledgements

+- Clerk for auth
+- Prisma for ORM
+- Google Generative AI for content generation
+- Inngest for background jobs
+- shadcn/radix for UI building blocks
+- Recharts and @uiw/react-md-editor for visualization and editing